kkuwaran/mobile-manipulation/README.md

 Inputs of 'main' file:
 - three default cases are implemented (setting: case = 1, 2, or 3)
 	- case = 1 'best': use a well-tuned controller (feedforward-plus-P) to solve a pick-and-place task where the initial and final configurations of the cube are at the default locations.
-	- case = 2 'overshoot': use  less-well-tuned controller, one that exhibits overshoot and a bit of oscillation (feedforward-plus-PI) to solve a pick-and-				place task where the initial and final configurations of the cube are at the default locations.
+	- case = 2 'overshoot': use  less-well-tuned controller, one that exhibits overshoot and a bit of oscillation (feedforward-plus-PI) to solve a pick-and-place task where the initial and final configurations of the cube are at the default locations.
 	- case = 3 'newTask': use a feedforward-plus-PI controller to solve a pick-and-place task with different initial and final block configurations.
 - alternatively, users can specify parameters:
 	- cube's initial configuration: 'init_cube_config', 'final_cube_config'